longhorn/website/content/docs/1.6.0/references/settings.md

 > **Warning:**
 >  - Specifying a value of 0 disables CPU requests for instance manager pods.
 You must specify an integer between 1000 and 8000.
 >  - This is a global setting.
-Modifying the value triggers an automatic restart of the instance manager pods.
-Do not modify the value while volumes are still attached.
+Modifying the value triggers an automatic restart of the Instance Manager pods.
+However, V2 Instance Manager pods that use this setting are restarted only when no instances are running.

 #### Offline Replica Rebuilding